 Dialectical Behavior Therapy

 Dialectical behavior therapy (DBT) is an evidence-based approach to addiction treatment that focuses on helping individuals identify and manage their emotions, thoughts, and behaviors.
-DBT helps people learn new skills for managing difficult or overwhelming situations, such as cravings or triggers related to substance use.
+DBT helps people learn new skills for managing difficult or overwhelming situations, such as cravings or triggers related to substance use disorder.

-Cognitive-behavioral therapy (CBT) helps people understand their thoughts and behaviors related to substance use.
+Cognitive-behavioral therapy (CBT) helps people understand their thoughts and behaviors related to substance use disorder.
 CBT focuses on identifying and changing negative patterns of thinking, such as unrealistic expectations or beliefs about addiction, that may be contributing to addictive behavior.

 The 12-step program is a set of guiding principles for recovery from addiction.
 These include admitting that one has an addiction, accepting help from others, taking responsibility for one’s actions, and making amends to those affected by one’s addictive behaviors.